Clacton Choral Society was founded in 1888 by Frederick Lewellen.

 If you’re tempted, our weekly rehearsals take place on Monday evenings at St James’ Church Hall, Clacton CO15 1LE, from 7.15 – 9.30pm (with a refreshment break)

-If you’d like to chat first with one of our members, please ring June Fieldsend on 01255 677368 or email her email@example.com
+If you’d like to chat first with one of our members, please ring June Fieldsend on 01255 677368, email her firstname.lastname@example.org or you can

 You too can become part of our second century of music making!